Primary dysmenorrhea in adolescents

 - Section Editor — Adolescent Medicine

 - University of Massachusetts Medical School

 The diagnosis and treatment of primary dysmenorrhea in adolescents will be discussed in this topic review.
-Treatment of primary dysmenorrhea in adult women is reviewed separately.
-(See "Treatment of primary dysmenorrhea in adult women".)
+Evaluation and treatment of primary dysmenorrhea in adult women is reviewed separately.
+(See "Primary dysmenorrhea in adult women: Clinical features and diagnosis" and "Treatment of primary dysmenorrhea in adult women".)

 - Campbell MA, McGrath PJ.
 Use of medication by adolescents for the management of menstrual discomfort.
 Arch Pediatr Adolesc Med 1997; 151:905.

 - Wilson CA, Keye WR Jr. A survey of adolescent dysmenorrhea and premenstrual symptom frequency.
 A model program for prevention, detection, and treatment.
 J Adolesc Health Care 1989; 10:317.